dylanaubrey/repodog/README.md

 ## Summary

 * Extensible configurations for Typescript, popular linters, and build tools.
+* CLI command for creating a single package repository.
 * CLI commands for creating a monorepo and individual packages within it.
 * Set of scripts for common repository management tasks.